 As a matter of background, the Mirabella Estates condominium project was initially developed in 2005 and 2006, at which time a majority of the development improvements were installed (less the final road wearing course).
 Following installation, it is our understanding that the road and utility dedication process was commenced by the Developer, Mirabella Estates LLC, aka Vista Homes, aka ASCH, LLC (collectively, the "Developer"), but never taken through to completion.
-It is also our understanding that the easements for the dedication documents were prepared by the Developer but never reviewed by the City, and about 85% of the record drawings were completed by the Developer and informally submitted to the City for review, but never finalized and never formally submitted to the City for review, but never finalized and never formally submitted to the City for review.
+It is also our understanding that the easements for the dedication documents were prepared by the Developer but never reviewed by the City, and about 85% of the record drawings were completed by the Developer and informally submitted to the City for review, but never finalized and never formally submitted to the City for review and acceptance.